 Maize crops have a number of severe negative impacts on public goods like soils and fresh water, and while some farmers are following best practice (under-sowing and using early maturing varieties) other farmers are being paid to cause significant harm these public interests.
 This is a national scandal, especially as the biogas produced from maize, while described as 'renewable energy' is not providing any net benefit to the environment.

 Scientific research published in 2014 found that biogas yield was higher when using maize rather than waste (and therefore that there was a greater saving in global warming potential), although this may not be true of well-managed waste plants.
 In any event, the research found that the environmental impacts associated with maize cultivation were so significant as to counter these positive effects - the research concluded that:

 'There is a danger that continuing with the policy of subsidising use of food crops for biogas production will increase other environmental impacts as well as causing competition with food production and related socio-economic consequences.
 Therefore ... using agricultural crops for biogas production is not environmentally sustainable and policy should not encourage this practice.'
-21

-Research published this year suggests that any claim made by supporters of AD that it cuts greenhouse gas emissions relies on the (clearly false) assumption that when land is used for growing maize, no food is grown elsewhere to replace the lost food production.22 This and other warnings have been ignored by the English National Farmers' Union (NFU), which has called for 1,000 AD plants to be operating in the UK by 2020.
-By their own calculation, this number of plants would require 100,000 - 125,000 ha of maize, when co-digested with slurry and manure.23 years.
-Or, in terms of lost food production, the extra 125,000 ha the NFU wants to be used to grow fuel could produce over 1 million tonnes of wheat,24 or over 5.5 million tonnes of potatoes.25 For farmers, the economics of growing maize for AD, supported by public subsidies, is of course attractive compared to the volatile market for grain crops, and given the downward price pressure from supermarkets on other farm produce.
+Research published this year suggests that any claim made by supporters of AD that it cuts greenhouse gas emissions relies on the (clearly false) assumption that when land is used for growing maize, no food is grown elsewhere to replace the lost food production.
+This and other warnings have been ignored by the English National Farmers' Union (NFU), which has called for 1,000 AD plants to be operating in the UK by 2020.
+By their own calculation, this number of plants would require 100,000 - 125,000 ha of maize, when co-digested with slurry and manure.

-The NFU are thus proposing that the growth in acreage of maize that occurred over the three decades to 2000 occur again in just five The biogas produced from maize, while described as 'renewable energy' is not providing any net benefit to the environment because of damage to soils and fresh water
+The NFU are thus proposing that the growth in acreage of maize that occurred over the three decades to 2000 occur again in just five years.
+Or, in terms of lost food production, the extra 125,000 ha the NFU wants to be used to grow fuel could produce over 1 million tonnes of wheat, or over 5.5 million tonnes of potatoes.
+For farmers, the economics of growing maize for AD, supported by public subsidies, is of course attractive compared to the volatile market for grain crops, and given the downward price pressure from supermarkets on other farm produce.

-However, the UK currently imports 40% of total food consumed - a figure which is expected to rise -so devoting so much agricultural land to feed AD plants, which use crops that have such a damaging impact on the environment, is something British farmers should be attacking, not calling for.26 Both the UK Government and the NFU say that they want us to produce more of our own food, but the massive cultivation of maize for AD is an immediate threat to this.
+The biogas produced from maize, while described as 'renewable energy' is not providing any net benefit to the environment because of damage to soils and fresh water should be attacking, not calling for.
+Both the UK Government and the NFU say that they want us to produce more of our own food, but the massive cultivation of maize for AD is an immediate threat to this.
 This land is not being used to produce food, and, crucially, also threatens the long term future of food and farming - the damage done to the soil and to the wider environment by maize cultivation will have far-reaching, negative impacts on the future of UK food production.